Affirming care for 2SLGBTQIA+ adults, youth, relationships and families.

 • How long are the sessions?

-Sessions are either 50 minutes or 80 minutes long and typically occur once every one or two weeks.
+Sessions are either 50 minutes or 80 minutes long and typically occur once every to 1-3 weeks, depending on your therapeutic needs, your and your therapist's availability, and your financial situation.

 • How long does therapy last?